Rolex Model Ref. 2732 9ct 1937

 Finding good examples of any pre-WW2 Rolex has become increasingly hard over the past 10 years, however finding an example of this design is very difficult.
 Most are in the hands of collectors and seldom come to the market.

-Many rectangular watches of this period carried dials with ‘art-deco’ influences and this can be seen, in the design of the numerals.
+Many rectangular watches of this period carried dials with ‘art-deco’ influences and this can be seen here in the design of the numerals.
 The wonderful yellow gold Breguet standard Arabic numerals look perfectly in place against the slightly off-white dial and are swept by blued steel ‘lance’ hands.
 Square and rectangular watch dials present certain challenges to dial designers, but here the approach is very simple.

-This dial is simply signed with the famous Rolex coronet with ‘Rolex’ underneath at 12 and ‘Swiss Made’ at the very bottom.
+The dial is simply signed with the famous Rolex coronet with ‘Rolex’ underneath at 12 and ‘Swiss Made’ at the very bottom.

 This is the original dial which has been restored by our dial restorers who are considered to be the best in the UK.

-The movement fitted to this watch is the original 10½, 15 Jewel movement used in Rolex’s highest quality watches of this period.
+The movement fitted to this watch is the original 10½, 15 Jewel hand-wound movement used in Rolex’s highest quality watches of this period.
 The movement is in very clean condition having just completed a full overhaul and service by our vintage Rolex specialist watchmaker.
 This means it has been completely dismantled to each of its component parts before cleaning and inspection under high magnification, replacement where necessary with only genuine Rolex parts, then careful reassembly, adjustments and oiling to Rolex specification, before final calibration and testing.

 The movement is now running accurately and within expectations of 30 seconds per day.
 The timing expected of a Rolex movement of this period is within 1 minute per day, and this is our guarantee.
 The power reserve when fully wound on this movement is 30 hours.
 We are therefore confident in offering this watch with a 12-month written warranty*.